HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/installation/index.md

 ### Enabling Content Reporting

 !!! note
-    Enabling contentReporting runs the **enable-content-reporting** config engine task in the background.
-The **enable-content-reporting** config engine task can also be manually executed.
-For more information on how to run manual Core configuration tasks on container deployments, see [Running DX Core configuration tasks](../../../../deployment/manage/container_configuration/run_core_config_engine.md).
+    For more information on how to run the ConfigEngine tasks on container deployments, see [Running DX Core configuration tasks](../../../../deployment/manage/container_configuration/run_core_config_engine.md).

 To enable Content Reporting, run the **enable-content-reporting** config task.